Builds a duration version of a data frame representing panel data.

 This function processes a panel data frame by creating a failure

-and corresponding duration counter, as well as
+variable from y and corresponding duration counter, as well as

 risk/immunity indicators.
 Supported time resolutions are year, month, and